travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 #### With Ubuntu 16.04 as host operating system

-On the Worker you can obtain the worker logs via:
+On the Worker you can obtain the worker logs by running:

 ```sh
 $ sudo journalctl -u travis-worker